formkiq/formkiq-client-sdk-python/docs/CustomIndexApi.md

 # **delete_index**
 > DeleteIndicesResponse delete_index(index_key, index_type, site_id=site_id)

 Perform a delete on the Folder Index.

-When deleting a file from the \"folder\" index, you can set the indexKey to a URLEncoded path variable.
+When deleting a file from the "folder" index, you can set the indexKey to a URLEncoded path variable.

 ### Example